rsaikali/django-skwissh/README.md

 Check that 4 crontab job have been configured:

     crontab -l

 You're ready to go !
-Connect to the application and start configure your servers !
+Connect to the application and start configure your servers and sensors !

 ## Credits